AnonymousPlanet/thgtoa/guide.md

 -   Select yes to Large Files

--   Create some Entropy by moving the mouse around until the bar is full an select NTFS (do not select exFAT as we want this outer volume to look "normal" and NTFS is normal).
+-   Create some Entropy by moving the mouse around until the bar is full and select NTFS (do not select exFAT as we want this outer volume to look "normal" and NTFS is normal).

 -   Format the Outer Volume